amosproj/amos2021ws07-nft-development/frontend/README.md

 Also, _APP_SMTP_HOST, _APP_SMTP_PORT, _APP_SMTP_SECURE, _APP_SMTP_USERNAME, _APP_SMTP_PASSWORD need to be set in order
 to confirm registered emails.
 You can for instance set up an SMTP fulfilling all requirements on https://sendgrid.com/.

+You might need to change some settings in the utils/config.js depending on your setup.

 ## Testing/running using Docker